All stone cookware pros and cons are associated with what types of stone clay and types of base materials have been used for manufacturing.

 As a result, it creates a non-stick surface coating; moreover, it’s wholly impermeable and non-reactive with any food (alkaline or citrus).

-There is no doubt stone-made pans & pots are good for our health; but, we need to know all pros and cons of stone cookware to make our best purchases.
+There is no doubt granite coated non-stick pans & pots are good for our health.
+Because they are constructing with ceramic porcelain clay.
+But you need to know all the upsides & downsides of this cookware to make the best purchase.

 On the other hand, aluminum has the right heat distribution property, unlike stainless steel.
 Because of that, you must recheck the base material before making any purchase.